 If you want to become a certified agriscience education teacher, our program is the place for you.
 Through course work and high-quality school experiences you’ll become certified to teach agriscience in grades 6-12.

-You’ll take courses in animal science, horticulture, agronomy and soils, agricultural economics, agricultural mechanics, forestry, plant science, environmental science, and aquaculture, and learn to manage student organizations like FFA.
+You’ll take courses in animal science, horticulture, agronomy and soils, agricultural economics, agricultural mechanics, forestry, plant science, environmental science, and aquaculture, and learn to manage student organizations.

 Our faculty research initiatives are focused on solving Agricultural Education, Communications, and Leadership grand challenges in Alabama, the United States, and internationally.
 Both graduate and undergraduate students are actively engaged in developing, conducting, and reporting applied and basic research.
 Initiatives include research on: adoption and diffusion of technological innovations in agriculture; agricultural literacy and communications; secondary agricultural teacher educator humanistic perspectives; competency assessment; and research methods.